NilPointer-Software/bdfd-wiki/src/bdscript/userBannerColor.md

 # $userBannerColor
-Returns the banner color of the given user.
-Returns empty string if no banner color is set.
+Returns the color of the given user banner.
+Returns an empty string if no banner color is set.

 ## Syntax
 ```